rubiq-tech/task_boilerplate/README.md

 You will also see any lint errors in the console.

 ### Please note:
-In order to add dependencies to either `server` or `client`, run the `npm install` command inside their respective directories, NOT through the root directory, as each has its own `package.json` and `node_modules`.
+In order to add dependencies to either `server` or `client`, run the `npm install` command inside their respective directories, NOT through the root directory, as each has its own seperate `package.json` and `node_modules`.